Mithun-1431/Id-Rather-be-Writing-Repository/README.md

-changes to be submitted for the sme-review.
+changes to the "sample branch."